The 29th EAHM Congress - Effective Leadership in Healthcare Organizations

 Prof. Bumelis holds a Ph.D. in Chemistry and a Ph.D. in Biotechnology from Vilnius University.
 In 2024, he was honored with the Global Lithuania Award for positioning Lithuania as a global leader in biotechnology, with his pioneering work on the €7 billion Bio City project, which is set to become the largest biotechnology campus in Europe, further driving Lithuanian innovation onto the global stage.

-Speaker: Prof. Valdas Algirdas Bumelis, CEO of Northway Biotech companies and Chairman of the Board of Northway Healthcare Group
+Speaker: Prof. Vladas Algirdas Bumelis, CEO of Northway Biotech companies and Chairman of the Board of Northway Healthcare Group

 Biography: